Summer Staff

 Junior Counselors (Volunteers or Entry Level Paid Staff)

-Junior Counselor: Ever want to know what it’s like to be a counselor for a week?
+Junior Counselor: Ever wanted to know what it’s like to be a counselor for a week?
 Are you excited to be a counselor yourself?
 It is a very demanding job, but the rewards are countless.
 You will be paired with an experienced counselor for your weeks to help take care of campers from sun up to sun down.

 The Junior Counselor program is a great opportunity for High School students age 16 and up, to dig deeper in their relationship with God, serve others, be a part of a Christian community, learn lifelong work ethics and have a lot of fun at camp.
-If you are 16 years old by June 1, 2023 Junior Counselor is an entry level paid position.
-We will ask you for at LEAST a THREE WEEK COMMITMENT (possibly more), including attending training week with our full-time summer staff at the beginning of the summer, typically May 31st – June 5.
+If you are 16 years old by June 1, 2025 Junior Counselor is an entry level paid position.
+We will ask you for at LEAST a THREE WEEK COMMITMENT (possibly more), including attending training week with our full-time summer staff at the beginning of the summer, typically June 2-7.

 PLEASE READ CAREFULLY!!!!!
 For all who are considering the Jr. Counselor position: The expectations of maturity for anyone applying for Jr. Counselors are high.
 Not only will JC’s be working closely with campers, but applicants for this position must also have a deep desire to serve and share the Gospel with others.
 Biblical knowledge and personal application of the truths found in God’s Word are a must!
 If you feel confident you fit this description and would like to answer the call of this crucial and supporting role, we look forward to discussing this further in the interview process.
 The goal of Junior Counseling is to raise our future camp staff leaders through hard work, discipleship, and a lot of fun!